 In 2003, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Charles D. McAllister.

-Powered by two Caterpillar 12-D398 turbo diesel engines with Lufkin reduction gears at a ratio of 7.14:1 for a rated 1,800 horsepower.
+Powered by two Caterpillar 12-D398 turbo diesel engines with Lufkin reduction gears at a ratio of 7.14:1.
 She is a twin screw tug, fitted kort nozzles and flanking rudders.
+Rated at 1,800 horsepower.

 (Robert Silva, Auke Visser)